cert-manager/website/content/en/docs/configuration/venafi.md

 ### Creating a Venafi Trust Protection Platform Issuer

-The Venafi Trust Protection integration allows you to obtain certificates from a properly configured Venafi TPP instance.
+The Venafi Trust Protection Platform integration allows you to obtain certificates from a properly configured Venafi TPP instance.

-The setup is similar to the Venafi Cloud configuration above, however some of the connection parameters are slightly different.
+The setup is similar to the Venafi as a Service configuration above, however some of the connection parameters are slightly different.

-> Note: You *must* allow "User Provided CSRs" as part of your TPP policy, as
+> **Note**: You *must* allow "User Provided CSRs" as part of your TPP policy, as
 > this is the only type supported by cert-manager at this time.

 In order to set up a Venafi Trust Protection Platform `Issuer`, you must first